andreysolovyev381/zip_in_cpp/readme.md

 ### Zip in C++
 #### Reasoning
 I like small useful snippets, like this one.
 Let myself have an entertaining night while coding this exercise.
+Although this one is a bit advanced, compared to the others.
+Iterator's big five is defined in the class:
+- value_type
+- reference
+- difference
+- pointer
+- iterator_category

 #### Usage
 Pretty much straightforward, see the test file.
 Here is the most vivid example: